Vinelab/generator-tom/README.md

 # Tom
 ### Yeoman Generator for AngularJS Apps

 > Why Tom ?
-Because Tom Waits was playing all along the implementation and was a tru inspiration :saxophone:
+Because Tom Waits was playing all along the implementation and was a true inspiration :saxophone:

 ## Features